 There will be monthly CDT events, which will roughly alternate between Oxford and Imperial.
 These are likely to be a mix of seminars, workshops and tutorials.
-Students will be required to attend these events.
+Students will be required to take part in these events.

 Years Two to Four